groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/groupdocs-annotation-java-supported-formats/_index.md

 In production you’d likely store the extensions in a `Set` for fast look‑ups or group them by category (images, documents, spreadsheets).

-## How to Build Format Validator Java
+## How to Build a Cached Format Validator in Java

-If you need to validate uploads on the fly, a static validator gives you O(1) look‑ups and keeps your code clean.
+If you need to **validate file format java** on every upload, a static validator gives you O(1) look‑ups and keeps your code clean.

 ```java
 import com.groupdocs.annotation.options.FileType;